A Converse Control Lyapunov Theorem for Joint Safety and Stability

-Analogously, CLFs verify the stability through an inequality similar to~\eqref{eq:CBF-condition}.
 It is well known that the existence of a CLF characterizes asymptotic stabilizability of system~(\ref{eq:sys})~\cite{artstein1983stabilization,sontag1983lyapunov,sontag1989universal}.
-In particular, under mild conditions, a smooth CLF implies asymptotic stabilizability by a feedback law continuous at the origin and smooth elsewhere~\cite{artstein1983stabilization,sontag1983lyapunov}.
+In particular, a continuously differentiable (i.e., $C^1$) and radially unbounded CLF on $\Real^n$ implies global asymptotic stabilizability by a feedback law continuous on $\Real^n\setminus\set{0}$~\cite{artstein1983stabilization,sontag1983lyapunov}.

 \begin{defn}[Control Lyapunov function] Given an open set $\D \subseteq \mathbb{R}^n$ containing the origin, a continuously differentiable function $V:\,\D \rightarrow \mathbb{R}$ is called a control Lyapunov function on $\D$ for the system (\ref{eq:sys}), if $V$ is positive definite on $\D$ and, for each $x \in \D \backslash\{0\}$,